Opposition to the American Civil War: Seymour

-The peace movement began to take a strong position during the First Battle of Bull Run.
-On July 24, thirty Danbury women marched with peace banners to a brass band that played "The Hickory Tree."
-The women took down the Stars and Stripes and replaced them with peace flags, saying "a war like the present one" could never restore the Union.
-Newspapers such as the Farmer reported the event and tried to encourage other papers to do the same, in hopes of spreading the peace movement.
-Rallies sprung up in Bloomfield, Kent, Stonington, Middletown, and Cornwall Bridge around the peace flag.
-Democrats such as Gallagher and Godsell would make guest appearances at the rallies.
-The peace flags were white and bore an emblem that represented "peace and union," or "peace and our country."
-These events were held to not only create a resistance, but to raise awareness to Lincoln.
+The peace movement gained momentum during the First Battle of Bull Run.
+On July 24, 1861, thirty women in Danbury, Connecticut, marched with peace banners, accompanied by a brass band playing "The Hickory Tree."
+The group replaced the Stars and Stripes with peace flags, stating that "a war like the present one" could never restore the Union.
+Newspapers such as the Danbury Farmer reported the event and encouraged other publications to do the same, aiming to spread the peace movement.
+Rallies were subsequently held in towns including Bloomfield, Kent, Stonington, Middletown, and Cornwall Bridge, centered around the display of peace flags.
+Democratic politicians such as Gallagher and Godsell made guest appearances at these rallies.
+The flags were white and featured emblems symbolizing "peace and union," or "peace and our country."
+These events were intended not only to foster resistance to the war but also to raise awareness of the movement to President Abraham Lincoln.

 The peace movement was not met without violence and resistance.
 Peace meetings were disrupted by Unionists who opposed anti-war sentiment.
 Peace flags were torn down and replaced by the Stars and Stripes.
 In the case of newspapers, Unionist papers attempted to quell peace papers by saying rebel papers were going to die out.
 In other states such as New Hampshire and Massachusetts, newspapers were harassed and threatened.
 "On August 20th, the Unionists of Haverhill tarred and feathered the editor of the Essex County Democrat."
 In 1861, a mob attacked the Farmer, which produced heavy anti-war articles and stories in newspapers.
 The Democratic Party was labeled as disloyal, treacherous, and rebellious to the Union as well as pro-Southern.
 Seymour was ridiculed in the Republican editorial, the Hartford Courant, as "a man who defies the Government."
-In addition, the Republican party strived to counter Seymour by further calling him a Copperhead, a Southern sympathizer, and a traitor to the Union.
+In addition, the Republican party strived to counter Seymour by further ca encouragedpperhead, a Southern sympathizer, and a traitor to the Union.
 The term "copperhead" refers to the Democrats who opposed the policies of the Lincoln administration.
 A Republican newspaper reported that Seymour, if elected governor, would use the Connecticut militia to repel recruiting officers.
 The attacks on the peace movement struck both the press and figures that upheld the opposition to Lincoln's policies.
 This hostility to the peace movement is evidence of how strong the anti-war campaign became.